vexide/website/src/content/docs/peripherals.md

 ## Unsafe Peripheral Construction

-Along with stealing new instances of `Peripherals`, can also unsafely create new `SmartPort`s separate from the ones provided to us through the `Peripherals` struct.
+Along with stealing new instances of `Peripherals`, you can *(but really shouldn't)* also unsafely create new `SmartPort`s separate from the ones provided to you through the `Peripherals` struct.

 ```rs
 use vexide::devices::smart::SmartPort;